awie3di/docs/articles/quickstart/native/android/07-authorization.md

 ```

 ::: note
 Application metadata cannot be modified by users but the user metadata can be modified.
-Because of that, the information about user roles is in the `appMetadata` HashMap, not in the `userMetadata` HashMap.
+Because of that, the information about user roles is stored in the `appMetadata` HashMap, not in the `userMetadata` HashMap.
 :::

 ## Restrict Content Based on Access Level